-We aim to transform the lives of patients by establishing EEV therapeutics as a new class of medicines and become the world's foremost intracellular therapeutics company.
+We aim to transform the lives of patients by establishing EEV therapeutics as a new class of medicines and we aim to become the world's foremost intracellular therapeutics company.
 To achieve this, the key pillars of our strategy include:

-- Rapidly advance EEV-PMO therapeutic candidates into clinical development in patients with DMD.
+• Rapidly advance EEV-PMO therapeutic candidates into clinical development in patients with DMD and DM1.
 Our DMD portfolio is comprised of exon-skipping EEV-PMO therapies that aim to restore functional dystrophin production.
 We have initially prioritized our DMD development efforts on exon 44 and 45 skipping amenable mutations, due to the profound unmet need in these respective patient populations.
-We plan to advance our lead EEV-PMO therapeutic candidate, ENTR-601-44, which targets the skipping of exon 44, to Investigational New Drug (IND) filing with the FDA in 2022 and to advance a potential EEV-PMO candidate for patients with DMD that are exon 45 skipping amenable to IND filing with the FDA in 2023.
-Following proof-of-concept of ENTR-601-44 and our second program ongoing for patients with DMD that are exon 45 skipping amenable, we plan to expand our DMD franchise by discovering and developing therapeutic candidates for additional patient subpopulations.
-We believe that we can leverage our EEV, linker and oligonucleotide optimization process and build upon the potential success of each exon skipping therapeutic candidate to efficiently advance future therapeutic candidates in subpopulations amenable to exon skipping, such as those with mutations amenable to skipping in exons 51 and 53.
-Mutations in exons 44, 45, 51 and 53 represent nearly half of the total exon-skipping amenable populations observed in DMD. - Leverage the modularity of our platform to advance a broad portfolio of EEV therapeutic candidates across multiple devastating diseases.
-We believe our modular EEV Platform can enable us to advance therapeutic candidates for the treatment of additional neuromuscular diseases for which the biophysical properties, therapeutic approaches, and development strategies are similar to DMD.
-Initially, we intend to broaden our disease portfolio into Pompe disease, while assessing the potential to use the same therapeutic candidate in multiple glycogen storage disorders.
+We plan to advance our most advanced lead EEV-PMO therapeutic candidate, ENTR-601-44, which targets the skipping of exon 44, to Investigational New Drug (IND) filing with the FDA in 2022.
+Following proof-of-concept of ENTR-601-44 we plan to expand our DMD franchise by discovering and developing therapeutic candidates for additional patient subpopulations.
+We are developing a second program for patients with DM1 and plan to submit an IND to the FDA for an EEV-PMO candidate for the treatment of DM1 in 2023.
+We believe that we can leverage our EEV, linker and oligonucleotide optimization process and build upon the potential success of each exon skipping therapeutic candidate .
+For example, we believe that potential technical success in DM1, which involves correcting for a toxic gain of function, could be broadly applicable within and beyond neuromuscular diseases.

+- Leverage the modularity of our platform to advance a broad development portfolio of EEV therapeutic candidates across multiple devastating diseases.
+We believe our modular EEV Platform can enable us to advance therapeutic candidates for the treatment of additional neuromuscular diseases for which the biophysical properties, therapeutic approaches, and development strategies are similar to DMD which involves upregulating gene and protein expression and DM1 which involves downregulating protein expression through the normalization of alternate splicing.
+Initially we intend to broaden our disease portfolio into Pompe disease, while assessing the potential to use the same therapeutic candidate in multiple glycogen storage disorders.
 As the exon-skipping approach that we intend to utilize in Pompe is very similar to the approach used in DMD, we believe we will be able to leverage learnings from our DMD efforts and efficiently advance this program.
-We are also in preclinical discovery efforts to support three distinct approaches in DM1 to increase the probability of translational success.
-We believe that potential technical success in DM1, which involves knocking down the production of a toxic protein, could be broadly applicable within and beyond neuromuscular diseases.
-We plan to continue to invest in discovery efforts and advance additional programs outside of neuromuscular diseases.
-In particular, we plan to identify and focus on broadly applicable intracellular targets central to immunology and oncology indications.

-- Continue to invest in and build upon our EEV Platform to extend our pioneering position in developing novel EEV-based therapeutic candidates.
+We plan to advance additional programs outside of neuromuscular diseases leveraging a variety of EEV-PMO strategies to downregulate gene expression with a focus on broadly applicable intracellular targets central to a variety of immunology, oncology and neurodegenerative indications. - Continue to invest in and build upon our EEV Platform to extend our pioneering position in developing novel EEV-based therapeutic candidates.
 We plan to continue to invest in our platform and expand our library of EEVs by optimizing the EEV chemistry for specific modalities, including oligonucleotide, antibody and enzyme-based therapeutic candidates.
 We also plan to leverage the modularity of the platform to combine different elements such as antibody-guided oligonucleotide constructs to enhance tissue tropism and enzyme and guide RNA associations to enable gene editing.
 We further plan to explore the flexibility of the platform and pursue alternative therapeutic approaches to the same fundamental challenges; for example, to use EEV antibodies to degrade a pathogenic protein or to use EEV-PMO approaches to prevent the production of that same protein. - Selectively evaluate strategic partnerships to maximize the therapeutic potential of our EEV Platform.
 We aim to improve patients' lives and plan to utilize our library of EEVs to enable strategic partnerships with the goal of expanding our therapeutic footprint, and to accelerate the development of certain programs.